|1||Initial launch||January 2007|

 4.2.2 Ensure that as appropriate, actions arising from risk assessments to implement additional controls are prioritised (when a range of actions compete for resource and priority), and implemented prior to undertaking the activity.

-4.2.3 Ensure that risk assessments are communicated to all those who are undertaking an activity and who may be affected by an activity.
+4.2.3 Ensure that risk assessments are effectively communicated to all those who are undertaking an activity and who may be affected by an activity, and that it is understood.

-- As a minimum all documented risk assessments should be reviewed every two years to ensure they still reflect the way an activity’s risks are managed effectively.
+4.2.5 The aim is to ensure that the risk assessment continues to reflect the way the process is actually undertaken and that the risks continue to be managed effectively.
 The Line Manager’s check list in Appendix 3 can be used as a tool to help review risk assessments.

-4.2.5 Ensure that the controls identified in all risk assessments continue to be maintained and implemented where the activities continue to be undertaken.
-In areas where significant hazards are present the control measures may require more frequent monitoring.
-The results of such monitoring should be used to inform the review of any risk assessment.
+4.2.7 Ensure that the control measures identified in all risk assessments continue to be monitored (i.e. checked and reviewed) for effective and consistent implementation, and maintained in the case of safety-related equipment, where activities are ongoing.
+In areas where significant hazards are present the control measures will require more frequent monitoring.
+The results of such monitoring should be used to inform the review of any relevant risk assessment.

-4.2.7 For major projects with multiple task risk assessments, including projects using the STFC Project Management system, managers should consider if the overall project requires the use of project risk assessment tools such as HAZOP, HAZID or HAZAN (see Appendix 4).
-Where such tools are employed a member of the STFC SHE Group must be involved.
+4.2.9 For major projects with multiple task risk assessments, including projects using the STFC Project Management system, managers should consider if the overall project requires the use of project risk assessment tools such as HAZOP, HAZID or HAZAN (see Appendix 4).
+Where such tools are utilised a member of the STFC SHE Group must be consulted.

 4.3.
 Staff, users, tenants and visitors shall: